atiris/gomshal/README.md

 ## Notes

-Based on [node-google-shared-locations](<https://github.com/Vaelek/node-google-shared-locations>) repository.
-Which I could no longer simply modify without significant modifications in the library architecture.
+📝 I was inspired by the [node-google-shared-locations](<https://github.com/Vaelek/node-google-shared-locations>) repository.
+I could no longer simply modify this library without significantly affecting the core library architecture, so I created a new one from the very beginning.

+Created in Slovakia 🇸🇰